Genesis (band): 2020–2022: The Last Domino? Tour

-Musical style
+Musical style and influences

-Genesis identify first and foremost as songwriters.
+Genesis have been described as progressive rock, art rock, pop rock, soft rock, and progressive pop.
+They identify first and foremost as songwriters.
 Though styles changed dramatically over the group's career, they were always built on musical contrasts and the willingness to experiment.
+Bruce Eder of AllMusic described Genesis' music as "ambitious, classical-tinged art rock" which "gradually became more accessible by the '80s".

 Members of the original line-up were exposed to classical and church music as well as rock artists of the 1960s, particularly the Beatles.
 Gabriel's vocal style was influenced by Otis Redding and other Stax artists.
-Some of Genesis's music was inspired by blues according to Hackett, who says that the sonic innovation of the electric guitar in the early 1970s came straight from this.
-In their early years, Genesis' music combined elements of the pop, folk, and psychedelic genres.
+Some of Genesis' music was inspired by blues according to Hackett, who says that the sonic innovation of the electric guitar in the early 1970s came straight from this.
+In their early years, Genesis' music combined elements of the pop, folk and psychedelic genres.
 Several songs developed during Phillips' time in the band originated on 12-string guitars, often with unconventional tunings.
 By the 1970s, the group began to include fantasy and surreal elements in their lyrics, such as "The Musical Box".
 Nursery Cryme marks the first time electric instruments were used more extensively.
 A Trick of the Tail marked a return to the band's roots with acoustic passages and songs inspired by fantasy.

-Early lyrics drew from psychedelia, fantasy, mythological figures, and fairytale themes.
+Early lyrics drew from psychedelia, fantasy, mythological figures and fairytale themes.
 Gabriel emerged as one of the band's main lyricists who often incorporated puns and double entendres in his lines and track titles and addressed various themes including social commentary.
 Selling England by the Pound contains references to English culture of the time including "Aisle of Plenty", where four British supermarket chains are referenced to reflect the album's theme of commercialism.
 Literary sources are used as inspiration for many Genesis tracks; "The Cinema Show" is based on T. S. Eliot's poem The Waste Land, and Arthur C. Clarke's novel Childhood's End inspired the lyrics to "Watcher of the Skies".